 Snow Removal Process

-Trucks are geared up, plows mounted, and everyone goes on alert.
-The below steps ensure that City residents are within 3 or 4 blocks of a treated roadway during the course of the storm and that complete vehicular access is available as soon as possible when the storm is over.
+When it is determined that a storm is approaching, trucks will be geared up, plows will be mounted, and City plow crews will go on alert.
+The steps below ensure that City residents are within 3 or 4 blocks of a treated roadway during the course of the storm and that complete vehicle access is available as soon as possible when the storm is over.

-- Once the storm begins, patrols are sent out throughout the City to monitor road conditions.
+- Once the storm begins, patrols are sent throughout the City to monitor road conditions.

-- The Highway Crew uses liquid calcium chloride to pre-treat bridges and elevated roadways, the most susceptible for freezing, as well as city streets with the highest traffic volume.
-This process is also termed, "anti-icing."
+- The Highway Crew uses liquid calcium chloride to pre-treat bridges and elevated roadways because they are the most susceptible for freezing.
+They will also pre treat Stamford streets with the highest traffic volume.
+This process is called, "anti-icing."

-- Once accumulation begins the major roads (arterial roads, connecting subdivisions or business districts), Snow Emergency Routes, and primary neighborhood streets are treated.
+- Once accumulation begins, City plows will first focus on treating the major roads (arterial roads, connecting subdivisions or business districts), Snow Emergency Routes, and primary neighborhood streets.
+Within 2 hours of first snow fall, all roads should be treated.

-- The whole process gets repeated as needed, until the event has passed and the roads and cleared.
+- The whole process gets repeated as needed, until the event has passed and the roads are cleared.

 Time Frame For Snow Removal